chiqors/FlatOGP/README.md

 Download the lastest version from [HERE](https://github.com/HAN-105/FlatOPG/releases)<br />
 If you already downloaded.
 Progress to next instruction as what you want to finish

+NOTE : Flat - With ColorPicker will always up to date but could be unstable than without it, make sure you know risk and also report any bugs and feedback or suggestion are welcome.

 #### IF YOU WANT FLAT THEME WITH COLOR PICKER
 1. Extract the zip file.
 2. Go to Flat Folder > Flat - With Color Picker Folder.